Retribution (1921 film): Production

-It was the first entirely locally made Brisbane film.
+It was the second entirely locally made Brisbane film, the first being 'the raiders'.
 Local buildings featured heavily, including Boggo Road Gaol.
 It was shot over three months, in between June and August 1921.

 Scenes from the movie were enacted at a recital.

 Reception

 The film was poorly reviewed and seems to have flopped at the box office.
 The Astrolat Film Company announced plans to make another movie, Whose Baby? but it appears never to have been shot.

 Star Thora Galli later sued Astrolat for £200 in unpaid wages.
 Her husband Leo worked on the movie.